Mechanical Engineering Technology

 During the common first year, you will be exposed to a variety of topics including foundational math and physics, Computer Aided Design (CAD), and additional specialized courses to prepare you to enter into one of three

 specialized majors.
 Upon successful completion of the common first year, selection of your major will occur.
-Although SAIT Polytechnic will attempt to help students complete the program major of their choice, grade point average after the first year will be used in the selection criteria for each major.
+Although SAIT will attempt to help students complete the program major of their choice, grade point average after the first year will be used in the selection criteria for each major.